lisaxeverest/15.003_Fall2025/Orientation/README.md

 **If You Encounter Problems**
 1. If you receive an error message, Google it.
-2. If you tried that, write an email to `kimvc@mit.edu` and `midsumer@mit.edu` describing the problem in as much detail as possible, preferably including screenshots.
+2. If you tried that, write an email to `kimvc@mit.edu` and `czeng12@mit.edu` describing the problem in as much detail as possible, preferably including screenshots.

 # 1. Data Analysis: R and RStudio